Topics

 If you reduce meat, fish, and fats/oils as well, you will feel hungry just like in a conventional calorie-restricted diet, and such diets do not work for long, as studies have shown.

 My theory is that carbohydrates are only an indirect cause of weight gain making it easier to induce intestinal starvation.
-The point is only that we should consume more indigestible foods, which slow down the digestion process and suppress hunger.
+The point is only that we should consume more less digestible (slow-digesting) foods, which slow down the digestion process and suppress hunger.
 So, while carbohydrates are not necessarily bad, I believe that cutting the amount of carbohydrates in the diet will be more effective.

 Of course, it is possible that reducing glucose, which provides immediate energy, may speed up weight loss in the short term.